Currency War and Negative rates; The Race To The Bottom

 Currency War and Negative rates

 This means that the Fed will have no option but to lower rates and then Jump onto the negative rate bandwagon.
 Don’t listen to the crap the Fed has been mouthing for months that all is well; we can already see the all is good slogan breaking down to “it’s not as good as we thought” slogan.
 This will eventually change to “oh my God it’s darn right ugly out there” and we need to lower rates to prevent a catastrophe slogan.
-The same strategy has been used again and again; it works marvellously so why stop now.
+The same strategy has been used again and again; it works marvellously, so why stop now?

 Pavlov his Dogs and A Currency War

-The masses like Pavlov’s dogs have been trained very well, so there is absolutely no need to change the game plan.
+The masses like Pavlov’s dogs have been trained very well, so there is no need to change the game plan.
 Keep the lie simple, repeat it over and over again and the masses will swallow it hook line and sinker.
 Crowd psychology clearly illustrates that the mass mindset is self-destructive; individuals with this mindset claim they are looking for something better but their actions speak otherwise.
 We will cover this issue in more detail in a separate article.

-In A Currency War Savers are punished
+In A Currency War, Savers are punished.

-Stock markets will trend higher
+Stock markets will trend higher.

-Property prices will rise
+Property prices will rise.

-Negative rates will lower the cost of mortgages and in many cases, individuals will receive a check from the banks for interest payments on the mortgage.
+Negative rates will lower the cost of mortgages, and in many cases, individuals will receive a check from the banks for interest payments on the mortgage.
 Negative rates are already fuelling a property bubble in Sweden, a topic we covered recently.
-Property prices are also surging in the U.K, and so it’s a matter of time before we experience the same phenomenon in the U.S. Bankers will almost certainly lower lending standards in the US; Barclays Bank has recently announced 0% down mortgages.
+Property prices are also surging in the U.K, so it’s a matter of time before we experience the same phenomenon in the U.S. Bankers will almost certainly lower lending standards in the US; Barclays Bank has recently announced 0% down mortgages.

 Improving GDP